 This statement sets out the Petroplan Group's commitment to:

-a) Understanding the potential modern slavery risks related to its business and
+a) Understanding the potential modern slavery risks related to its business; and

 This statement covers the activities for the Petroplan Group and its ultimate parent company Petroplan Holdings.

 Our supply chains include, but are not limited to, companies sourcing candidates for our clients.
 This may involve the introduction of external agencies to the Petroplan Group for onward supply to our clients.
 We therefore expect our suppliers to operate in a principled, legally compliant and professional manner by adhering to our Supplier Code of Conduct, and to advocate similar standards within their own supply chains.
-The Petroplan Group relies on its employees to be vigilant in monitoring potential risks, with employees expected to immediately report any concerns, in line with the relevant company policies and procedures.
+The Petroplan Group relies on its employees to be vigilant in monitoring potential risks, with employees expected to immediately report any concerns, in line with relevant company policies and procedures.

-The Group assesses whether or not particular activities or countries are particularly high-risk in relation to slavery or human trafficking.
+The Group assesses whether or not particular activities or countries are particularly high-risk in relation to slavery and human trafficking.
 In doing so, consideration is given to the services provided over the duration of the contract and the supply chain involved.
 Consideration is also given to suppliers’ current compliance through a review of their website, their code/s of conduct and other available information, including:

 Whistleblowing and Duty to Report: Petroplan’s Guide to Business Conduct empowers its workers, customers and other stakeholders to report any concerns about the company’s business activities or its supply chains.
-This includes anything that may increase the risk of slavery or human trafficking.
+This includes anything that may increase the risk of slavery and human trafficking.
 The Petroplan Group’s whistleblowing procedure is designed to make it easy for workers to make disclosures, without fear of any negative consequences.

-Human Rights and Labour Policy: Petroplan supports and respects the protection of internationally proclaimed human rights for all, including the basic human rights of the employees and workers within our supply chain.
+Human Rights and Labour Policy: Petroplan Group supports and respects the protection of internationally proclaimed human rights for all, including the basic human rights of the employees and workers within our supply chain.
 We believe in treating people with respect and dignity and do not condone the use of our services to infringe on the basic human rights of others.
 We expect our suppliers to adhere to these same standards and take reasonable steps to ensure that they do.

 The Petroplan Group undertakes the appropriate due diligence in the provision of workers to clients and in working with clients, taking on new suppliers, and monitoring its existing supply chain as appropriate.